digital-work-lab/open-source-collaboration-game/readme.md

 ### Round 2 (Contributors)

-- Each group works in their issue based on the following playbooks (playbooks with 🎓 are sightly more challenging):
+- Each group works in their issue based on the following playbooks (playbooks with 🎓 are slightly more challenging):

     - [Playbook C1](playbook-C1.md) - Goals 🎓
     - [Playbook C2](playbook-C2.md) - Getting started